 Here’s another strategy you may want to consider as a tool to help with overspending: the 30-day rule.
 It has two parts and, combined, the rule might help you save money more quickly.
 In the first half, if you’re tempted to buy anything outside of what’s necessary to meet basic needs, then you write down what you want to buy, how much it costs, where you saw it, and the date.

-As an added twist, you could take the amount of the item and put those dollars in your savings account.
-Then, when 30 days has passed, you could weigh whether you’d be happier having more money in your savings or with making this purchase.
+As an added twist, take the amount of the item and put those dollars in your savings account.
+Then, when 30 days have passed, decide whether you’d be happier having more money in your savings or with making this purchase.

 If it’s the former, then you have more savings built up.
 If you still want the item, you could withdraw the money from your savings, rather than putting it on a credit card.

 It can be difficult to gauge how well you’re progressing toward your goals when all of your money is in one general account.
-SoFi Money offers a vaults feature where the user can create individual financial vaults within a single cash management account.
+SoFi Checking and Savings offers a vaults feature where the user can create individual financial vaults within a single checking and savings account.
 For example, you could have one vault specifically for paying bills, or one to save up for travel.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.